Today I’m talking all about Roth IRAs and why I think they are awesome and everyone should open one if they are eligible.

 There isn’t enough financial education for young people.
 We didn’t get any help in high school or college.
 Even if classes covering personal finance exist they aren’t mandatory.
 That’s why I’m joining Jeff and other bloggers in proclaiming my Roth IRA love today… and sharing why it’s important for people to start saving when they are younger.

-If you are in college or soon to graduate or have just graduated:
+If you are in college or soon to graduate or have just graduated or at any time after:

 Sure it will suck at first to send money to an account you won’t use until you are older.
 You probably won’t even be able to comprehend life at that future point.
 But chances are you will eventually reach that age and you don’t want to be as poor then as you were in college.